Southwest Rapid Rewards® Premier Credit Card

-You still get the same sign-up bonus of 60,000 points that Plus card holders get if you spend $3,000 on purchases within the first three months of opening an account, and you’ll even earn an additional 6,000 bonus points each year (compared to just 3,000 bonus points with the Plus).
+You still get the same sign-up bonus of 40,000 points that Plus card holders get if you spend $1,000 on purchases within the first three months of opening an account, and you’ll even earn an additional 6,000 bonus points each year (compared to just 3,000 bonus points with the Plus).
+Right now, you can earn an additional 20,000 points after you spend $12,000 within your first twelve months.
 This could quickly add up to the 110,000 points required to earn Southwest Airlines’ much-heralded Companion Pass offer, one of the most generous airline perks we’ve ever seen.

 You need at least 35,000 Tier Qualifying Points or 25 one-way flights per calendar year to qualify for Southwest’s A-List status, which comes with perks like priority boarding, a 25% points bonus on each flight, and no charge for same-day standby flights.
 The Plus version doesn’t offer an opportunity to earn Tier Qualifying Points through spending.

 The Premier doesn’t have foreign transaction fees, an important perk if you fly to any of the international destinations served by Southwest.